1. CloverDX Designer tutorial

 Figure 16.
 Extracting metadata

 A wizard for metadata extraction opens.
-Use Browse button to open dialog to specify a file.
+Use the Browse button to open a dialog to specify which file you’d like to work with.

 ctg 0620

-Select the input.dat file in data-in directory and click the OK button.
+Select the input.csv file in your data-in directory in the project and click the OK button.

 ctg 0630